harshilshrma/harshilshrma/README.md

 located_in: Jaipur, Rajasthan, India
 education:
   [
-    "B.Tech in Computer Science and Engineering from BIT Mesra", "CGPA: 8.2"
+    "B.Tech in Computer Science and Engineering from BIT Mesra - 2025", "CGPA: 8.2"
   ]